 - Process extendable to other services like WiFi Roaming and Interconnect

 Key Implementation Considerations

 Quite a few operators are finding BCE to meet their requirements of MIoT wholesale roaming billing and some have already started implementing.
-All key format and process documents are published on InfoCentre2 and GSMA continues to work on other supporting documentation like implementation guidelines and handbooks.
+All key format and process documents are published on InfoCentre2 (our extranet exclusive to GSMA members) and GSMA continues to work on other supporting documentation like implementation guidelines and handbooks.

 Want to know more?
 Get in touch!

 We drive discussions, decisions and actions that shape the future of mobile communications, enhance the market opportunity and deliver industry intelligence for our members.

 Become a GSMA member and unlock unparalleled access to the latest industry data, best practices, decision-makers and communities.